Annoatok

 Annoatok or Anoritooq, located at 78°31′28.2″N 72°24′10.8″W, was a small hunting station in Greenland on Smith Sound about 24 km north of Etah.
 It is now abandoned.

 History

 Annoatok was used as a base by Frederick Cook during his Arctic expedition of 1908–09, when he claimed to have reached the North Pole.
 The name Annoatok means "the wind-loved place".
-According to a publication of 1997 it has been the most northerly inhabited place on earth at that time.
-However, excavations carried out by Eric Holtved in Inuarfissuaq on 78,9° N in central Inglefield Land proved human settlement even farther north.
-Excavations during the years 2004 to 2005 gave evidence of an ancient settlement about 30 km farther north in Qaqaitsut on 79,2° N in Eastern Inglefield Land.
+According to a publication in 1997, it was the most northerly inhabited place on Earth at that time.
+However, excavations carried out by Eric Holtved in Inuarfissuaq at 78.9° N in central Inglefield Land proved human settlement further north.
+Excavations during the years 2004 to 2005 gave evidence of an ancient settlement about 30 km further north in Qaqaitsut at 79.2° N in Eastern Inglefield Land.